allenai/scispacy/README.md

 >>> SBMA 	   	 (6, 7)     Spinal and bulbar muscular atrophy
 >>> AR   		 (29, 30)   androgen receptor
 ```
-### UmlsEntityLinker (Alpha feature)
+### EntityLinker

-The `UmlsEntityLinker` is a SpaCy component which performs linking to the Unified Medical Language System.
+The `EntityLinker` is a SpaCy component which performs linking to a knowledge base.
+Currently, the
-Note that this is currently an alpha feature.
+Unified Medical Language System and the Medical Subject Headings (MESH) are supported.
 The linker simply performs a string overlap search on named entities,
 comparing them with a knowledge base of 2.7 million concepts using an approximate nearest neighbours search.

-Because this component is a little rough around the edges, you may want to play around with some of the parameters
+You may want to play around with some of the parameters
 below to adapt to your use case (higher precision, higher recall etc).

 - `resolve_abbreviations : bool = True, optional (default = False)`